interledger/rfcs/0009-simple-payment-setup-protocol/0009-simple-payment-setup-protocol.md

 1. The sender's SPSP Client queries the receiver's SPSP Endpoint.
 2. The SPSP Endpoint responds with the receiver info, including the receiver's ILP address and the shared secret to be used in PSK2.
 It MAY respond with a balance associated with this SPSP receiver, i.e. in the case of an invoice.
 3. The sender constructs an ILP payment using the receiver's ILP address.
+4. The sender begins sending the payment.
-4. The sender uses PSK2 to generate the payment chunk and format additional data intended for the reciever to be sent with the payment.
+  1. The sender uses PSK2 to generate the payment chunk and format additional dthese stepsata intended for the reciever to be sent with the payment.
-5. The sender sends a prepare packet to a connector with the condition and ILP address attached.
+  2. The sender sends a prepare packet to a connector with the condition and ILP address produced by PSK2.
-6. The receiver's PSK2 module registers the incoming packet, parses, and validates the ILP packet.
+  3. The receiver's PSK2 module registers the incoming packet, parses, and validates the ILP packet.
-7. The receiver MAY submit the incoming packet to an external system for review to ensure that the funds are wanted.
+  4. The receiver MAY submit the incoming packet to an external system for review to ensure that the funds are wanted.
-8. If the payment is expected, the receiver's PSK2 module replies with a fulfillment packet.
+  5. If the payment is expected, the receiver's PSK2 module derives a fulfillment packet from the prepare packet.
 If not, the PSK2 module replies with a reject packet.
-9. The receiver MAY update a balance related to this SPSP receiver, i.e. in the case of an invoice.
+  6. The receiver MAY update a balance related to this SPSP receiver, i.e. in the case of an invoice.
-10. The fulfillment or rejection packet comes back to the sender.
+  7. The fulfillment or rejection packet comes back to the sender.
-11. The sender MAY send further payment chunks with PSK2 (repeating steps 4-10).
+  8. The sender MAY send further payment chunks with PSK2 (repeating these steps).

 ## Specification

-The SPSP endpoint is a URI used by the sender to query information about the receiver and set up payments.
-The SPSP endpoint URI MAY NOT contain query string parameters.
+The SPSP endpoint is a URI used by the sender to query information about the receiver (which may be an invoice) and set up payments.
+The SPSP endpoint URI MUST NOT contain query string parameters.
 The sender SHOULD treat the URI as opaque.
 There are several supported ways to refer to an SPSP endpoint:

 - [Payment-pointer](#appendix-a-payment-pointer) (Recommended) `$alice.example.com` or `$example.com/bob`.
 This SHOULD be the only kind of SPSP identifier exposed to users.
 - Raw endpoint URI (Not recommended) `https://example.com/spsp/alice`.